-Uses the server's built-in login dialog box.
+Uses the standard Basic Authentication Scheme as described in RFC 2617.
 The communication protocol is HTTP (SSL optional).
-There is no user-credentialed encryption unless using SSL.
-This type is not considered to be a secure method of user authentication unless used in conjunction with some external secure system such as SSL.
+There is no encryption of user credentials unless using SSL.
+This type is not considered to be a secure method of user authentication unless used in conjunction with an encrypted communications channel, such as that provided by SSL.